Blancpain Villeret Reveil GMT Review

 Setting and operating the Blancpain Villeret Reveil GMT is straightforward.
 On the left side of the case, you will find the on/off button for the alarm at the 8 o’clock position and the crown to set the alarm is on the right side of the case at the 2 o’clock position.
 The watch has another crown beneath it at the 4 o’clock position on the right side of the case which is used to set the date, time and the GMT/dual time zone.

 The watch comes on a brown alligator leather strap connected between the 22mm space between the lugs making it easy to find other straps to replace if need be.
 Not that you would ever want to replace this strap.
 It has quite a lot of charm with matching brown stitching and a soft beige inner side.

 Overall, it’s a very impressive watch both aesthetically and in function.
 There is one more thing worth mentioning about this watch.
-It comes in a nice sized parquet wooden box which can be converted into a humidor by removing the black vinyl material inside and placing in the two wood partitions.
+It comes in a nice-sized parquet wooden box that can be converted into a humidor by removing the black vinyl material inside and inserting the two wood partitions.
 The box comes with a CREDO humidifier system that converts the box into a fully functional cigar humidor.
 You might find quite a few people wearing a Blancpain watch but not everyone has a Blancpain humidor.